ivletest/spent/README.md

 The repo is using Yarn workspaces, so you must use yarn.

 ## Environment file
-In the server folder put .env file formatted like
+In the root folder put .env file formatted like
 ```
 APP_HOST= application host
 APP_PORT= application port